Way back in 1963, I joined the rest

 rejuvenating the property, with summer camp once again providing a great

-been lost over the years, but Onteora has the distinction of being the
+have been lost over the years, but Onteora has the distinction of being

-only one to ever be re-opened.
-Now, thanks to an incredible
+the only one to ever be re-opened.
+Now, thanks to an incredible amount

-amount of hard work by volunteers and a dedicated camp staff, the future again looks bright
+of hard work by volunteers and a dedicated camp staff, the future again

-to salute the glory years of Onteora, and to showcase the vibrant camp it
+together to salute the glory years of Onteora, and to showcase the

 Interested in helping support